 Instructional laboratories and conference rooms have video projection capabilities and/or LED displays.

-Min H. Kao network technologies include switched 100/1000 Mbps Ethernet and 802.11b/g/n wireless.
-The EECS departmental infrastructure includes e-mail, web, LDAP, file/print, and database services.
+Min H. Kao network technologies include switched 100/1000 Mbps Ethernet and 802.11a/g/n/ac wireless.
+The EECS departmental infrastructure provides LDAP authentication, web, file/print, and database services.

 Local research facilities include:

 Remote research facilities available to EECS members include:

 The University of Tennessee-Knoxville's Office of Information Technology (OIT) is responsible for managing a complex network that spans the campus and remote sites scattered around the region.
 OIT Network Services' responsibilities include the management of the local UTK network (both wired and wireless), a range of wide area connections, and Internet/Internet2 connectivity.
 In addition, the group manages various security devices such as firewalls, VPN (Virtual Private Network) access devices, IPS and IDS devices (Intrusion Prevention/Detection Systems).
 At its core, the UTK network supports speeds up to 10 gigbits per second (Gbps).
 Buildings are connected with at least 1 Gbps, with some featuring 10 Gbps connections to the core in order to accommodate applications that require very high bandwidth.
 Overall, the campus network can support approximately 39,000 100 Mbps connections, 25,000 Gigabit Ethernet connections and 6,000 Ten Gigabit Ethernet connections.